-★ Text: The starting value for the label text.
+Text: The starting value for the label text.
 (You can set this to the value of a Property on the piece by enclosing it in \$-signs.)
 By enclosing the text within tags, you can use simple HTML format to specify various colors, fonts and sizes.
-Example: https://doi.org/10.15/ with a line break and different colors
+Example: <html>Bold textwith a line breakand different colors</html> would display as: